hyssostech/sketch-thru-plan-sdk-net/samples/ScenarioSample/README.md

 As a consequence, multiple delete operations may be issued by the Engine, to clear out the context of potentially multiple apps that may be connected to the Engine session.

+NOTE: in this sample, entities that are removed, created, changed as a result of the scenario operations are displayed on the user interface as the operations unfold.
+This is a simple approach that works well enough for small number of symbols.
+For realistic, larger scenarios, the delays introduced by the piece-meal display will be normally too noticeable.
+A different design can be considered, in which progress is shown in a more economical fashion, with the full details becoming available after the conclusion of the operation.

 ```cs
 private async Task DoNewScenarioAsync()
 {